MicrosoftDocs/visualstudio-docs/docs/rtvs/getting-started-samples.md

 This collection of samples gets you started on R, R Tools for Visual Studio (RTVS), and Microsoft R Server:

 1. Download the [samples zip file](https://github.com/Microsoft/RTVS-docs/archive/master.zip) and extract to a folder of your choice.
-1. Open `examples/Examples.sln`; you'll see two folders in the project:
+1. Open `examples/Examples.sln` to see two folders in the project:

     - *A First Look at R* gives a gentle introduction for newcomers to R.
     - *MRS and Machine Learning* gives examples of how to use R and Microsoft R Server for machine learning.

 ## A First Look at R

-This sample provides an in-depth introduction to R through the extensive comments in the source files.
-The best way to experience both of these is to place the cursor at the top of the file, then press Ctrl+Enter to send each line, one at a time, to the **R Interactive** window where you can see the results.
-Note that some lines will install packages which might take a minute or two.
+This sample provides an in-depth introduction to R through the extensive comments in two source files.
+For the best experience, place the cursor at the top of the file and press Ctrl+Enter to send the code line-by-lie to the **R Interactive** window.
+(Lines that install packages might take a minute or two to complete.)

 - `1-Getting Started with R.R` covers many R fundamentals including using packages, loading and analyzing data, and plotting.